WUSTL-Biol4220/home/labs/lab_15.md

 ## Strings, revisited

-We initially learned about Python string objects in the earlier Lecture & Lab 08A.
+We initially learned about Python string objects in an earlier lecture and lab.
 Compared to most programming languages, Python strings are extremely easy to work with, in part because Python offers a rich platform of built-in string manipulation tools.
 We'll learn about some of those tools now.

 Strings are a Python data type used for representing text.
 However, in many ways, they also have features that resemble containers of single-character strings.
 For example, substrings in a Python string may be accessed using the index operator (`x[0]`).
 Explore how to access single characters and substrings from string objects with the following index operations: